What did one snowman say to the other?

 Sticking with the color purple, the flower of February is the violet.
 Violets are a symbol of loyalty – so give them to someone as a way of letting them know you'll always be there for them if they need you!

-There are 28 days in February, except in a leap year, in which there are 29 days.
+There are 28 days, except in a leap year, in which there are 29 days.
 Leap years occur every four years.
 The next leap year is 2024.

 This depends on the year and school district, but most do not require a day off for any national holidays or observances.
 Depending on where you live, there is still a possibility for a snow day – a late winter snowstorm is certainly not unheard of!